Luthaf/Jumos.jl/CONTRIBUTING.md

  - You should add test with your code: bugfix and new feature both needs tests.
  - You should add the doc with the new features you add

+### Code style

+ - Please use as much as possible 80 characters long lines;
+ - Readability count
+ - Use the `@doc` macro to document the code.

 ## Contribution How To

 Here is how you can contribute, step by step.